semantic-developer/SemanticDeveloper/README.md

 - Authentication:
   - If you are not using an API key and the Codex CLI is not logged in (no `~/.codex/auth.json`), the app-server stream returns 401.
 The app detects this and prompts to run `codex auth login` for you.
 Follow the browser flow; on success the app restarts the session automatically.
   - If your CLI version doesn’t support `auth login`, the app falls back to `codex login`.
-  - When “Use API Key” is enabled in CLI Settings, the app attempts a non‑interactive `codex login --api-key <key>` before sessions and on 401.
+  - When “Use API Key” is enabled in CLI Settings, the app pipes your key into `codex login --with-api-key` before sessions and on 401.
 If login succeeds, it restarts the session automatically.

 ## Run App